rajinder-yadav/gazeall/README.md

 ![Image](img/run.png)

 1. You can now see what command and what files are being watched.
-2. Process output with Process ID + command in square brackets.
+1. Process output with Process ID + command in square brackets.
+1. Process output after the "=>" arrow.
-3. Process execution time.
+1. Process execution time.

+This becomes more useful and multiple processes are executing.

 ## CLI Examples